leftlogic/leftlogic/public/training/index.md

 # Professional Training

 #### At Left Logic, we know that many large organisations have in-house development teams.
-Sometimes it makes more sense to up-skill your own people rather than hiring outside agencies to develop for you.
+Sometimes it makes more sense to up-skill your own people rather than hiring agencies to develop for you.

 Left Logic has packaged some of our expertise.
 We now offer specific training workshops to in-house teams wishing to brush up on their development skills, from latest HTML5 technology, mobile development & debugging to jQuery for Designers.